Why are Quality Survey Designs So Important?

 Consider the purpose of your research and only include items that are relevant to your objectives.
 Perhaps group unlikely, low-incidence choice together into a single item.

 Many survey questions include an “other, please specify” option.
-These can be useful, but only give the option if you are going to use the data collected from the open response.
+These can be useful, but only give the option if you will use the data collected from the open response.

 4. Reduce repetition

 Having to repeat yourself in a conversation is never fun.
 And the same goes for surveys.
-Many surveys contain banks of agreement or approval scales, which can be particularly tiresome for respondents and can lead to speeding, straight-lining or random pattern answering.
+Many survey designs contain banks of agreement or approval scales, which can be particularly tiresome for respondents and can lead to speeding, straight-lining or random pattern answering.

 This will be compounded if a respondent doesn’t have much experience with the subject (see point 6 below) or if some statements seem to overlap or duplicate each other.
 For example, asking a respondent if they consider a brand as high quality, then asking if they feel it is a premium brand, can be seen as overlap and be frustrating for respondents.